 Biography

-Avery Mehlman concentrates his practice in complex commercial litigation including title insurance, banking, real estate, securities law and employment law, in both state and federal courts, as well as administrative tribunals, arbitration and mediation.
-Avery also represents companies and individuals accused of securities law violations, business crimes and fraudulent practices by the U.S. Attorney's Office, State Attorney General, District Attorney and U.S. Securities and Exchange Commission.
+Avery Mehlman is a partner in Herrick’s Litigation Department and a member of the Firm’s Executive Committee.
+His practice centers on complex commercial litigation, with a significant focus on foreclosure litigation, workouts and other real estate-related disputes as well as securities and employment matters.
+Avery represents clients in state and federal courts, as well as before administrative tribunals, arbitration panels and mediators.
+He also defends companies and individuals facing investigations and enforcement actions related to securities law violations, business crimes and alleged fraudulent practices brought by the U.S. Attorney’s Office, state attorneys general, district attorneys and the U.S. Securities and Exchange Commission.

 In addition, Avery represents employers and employees in ERISA and employment litigation, including claims alleging wrongful discharge, sexual harassment and discrimination based upon disability, age, race, national origin and gender.
 Avery regularly litigates such matters before the state and federal courts, the EEOC, New York State Executive Department, Division of Human Rights and the New York City Commission on Human Rights.
 Avery also has worked extensively on complex wage and hour and other employment litigation including FSLA matters.